 Introduction to RIA

 The Railway Industry Association is the representative body for UK-based suppliers of equipment and services to the world-wide industry.
-It has around 200 member companies, active across the whole range of railway supply.
+We have around 200 member companies, active across the whole range of railway supply.
 That range is exceptionally diverse and includes many skills and resources which were previously part of the national railway undertaking but which now operate commercially in the private sector.

 RIA members represent the greater part of the UK railway supply industry by turnover.
 Most large firms are members, as well as a wide range of smaller companies.